mjpitz/mjpitz/_posts/2016-05-08-docker-machine-dns-resolution-using-consul.md

 <br/>
 <div class="alert alert-success">
-<b>Note:</b> I recently moved all of these utilities out into a separate code repository to make every ones lives easier.
+<b>Note:</b> I recently moved all of these utilities out into a separate code repository to make lives easier.
 <a href="https://github.com/jpitz/docker-utils">https://github.com/jpitz/docker-utils</a>
 </div>
 <br/>